digbmc/dssf-syll/_weeks/05-work.md

 ### 10:00 ACH Conference (Remote)

-Attend at least one session
+Attend 1-2 sessions and take a lunch break

 - 10:00 - 11:15 - Session
 - 11:30 - 12:45 - Session
 - 1:00 - 2:00 - Session

+### 2:00 PM PTA Birthday Celebration!
+- Cake in the Cloisters

-### 2:00 PM Project Work
+### 3:00 PM Project Work

 ### 4:40 PM Reflections
 - Include notes on an ACH talk or panel you saw